rhempel/container-base-images/README.md

 Support version, so we can be confident that the version number of `ssh` is unlikely to change, except for security patches.

-## Podman Specific Changes for Windows
+## Podman Specific Setup for Windows

 There are two relatively simple changes required to be able to use Podman instead of Docker for your container management.